digital-synapse/ds.oop/readme.txt

 	    constructor: function () { }
 	});

-The constructor function prepares the object when it is created.
-The constructor function must be name 'constructor'.
+Thats it. just a constructor function and a type string.
-To instantiate the class you need to use the new keyword...
+To create class member variables just use the this keyword inside of a class function.

 	var Color = ds.class({
 	    type: 'Color',
 	    constructor: function (r,g,b) {
-		this.r = r;
+		this.r = r;                     /* now r,g, and b are available to    */
-		this.g = g;
+		this.g = g;                     /* other functions in the Color class */
 		this.b = b;
 	    }
 	});
-	var red = new Color(255,0,0);
+	var red = new Color(255,0,0);   // using the new keyword to instantiate the class

 One of the best ways to create reusable code is to use class inheritance.
 A class can inherit the methods from any other classes you create.